Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 systemctl start fail2ban.service
 ```

 Congratulations!
-You've secured your ssh port from unauthorized access..
-You can see the difference by checking your ssh logs with `journalctl -u ssh`.
+You've secured your ssh port from unauthorized access.
+We've changed the default port, restricted access by password, rate-limited the port as well as enabled fail2ban to deny access to repeat offenders.
+You can see the difference we've made by checking your SSH logs from time to time with `journalctl -u ssh`.
+Any questions?
+Join me on Telegram, here: https://t.me/joinchat/KmwzIBPj1VKXUn-IVOwL_g.
 Happy mining!